Specifications

 A focused layout that shows zones with strong visual clarity and simple control.
 Users see what is active, adjust without confusion, and understand how each zone responds during movement and layered use.

-A clear runtime model that sets expectations and reduces guesswork.
+A clear runtime model that sets expectations and removes guesswork.
 Users see time impact, adjust settings with ease, and rely on feedback that supports long tasks, varied conditions, and shifting activity needs.

 Iteration selection